 Maple T.A.
 9.5 is an expansion of Maple T.A.
 9 that provides more information to help instructors and students get started with the system, increased support for essay questions, and more control over proctored assignments.
-It also includes a sneak peak at some new technology we are working on: gradeable Math Apps!
+It also includes a sneak peek at some new technology we are working on: gradeable Math Apps!

 Student Readiness Test

 The demo class content for Maple T.A. has been completely updated to provide more information to help students get started with Maple T.A.

 - A Student Readiness Test lets students get familiar with Maple T.A. before their first test or assignment.

 - This test walks the student through important Maple T.A. concepts, such as teaching them to use the math editor, how to switch entry modes, where to find help, and more.

 - Instructors can easily include this assignment in all their classes and make it a mandatory pre-test for the course.

 Maple T.A.
 9.5 includes new and improved sample content to help instructors become familiar with Maple T.A.

 - A sample of every question type and subtype is provided in the newly updated demo class content.

 - A sample assignment shows instructors what a typical assignment looks like.
 They can explore this assignment from both the instructor and student viewpoints to test out different options and see what the experience will be like.